 Our curriculum is always evolving, so that we can mould it to the needs, interests and requirements of our ever-changing school community.
 We ensure it promotes retention, develops subject-specific and generic learning skills and is accessible for all.
 Above all, our curriculum is designed to promote a love of learning, to promote interest and to provide motivation.
 Our aim is to ensure children are ready for High School and have a broad, high-quality grounding in all the subjects we teach.

-We ensure that the key values associated with life in Britain are taught across the school in all subjects and these are emphasised in the Wellbeing Curriculum, RE, History and through assemblies in particular.
+We ensure that the key values associated with life in Britain are taught across the school in all subjects.
+Children are taught about them explicitly and we ensure that they understand what the values represent.
 These values are:

 Wellbeing is our key driver as a school.
 We want our children to be happy, work hard, be resilient to cope with challenges and obstacles and learn from mistakes.
 We have a dedicated wellbeing hour every Friday afternoon where these characteristics can be explored and developed.
-This, along with a rigorous programme of personal, social, health and emotional development supports our pupils to become effective British Citizens.
+This, along with a rigorous programme of personal, social, health and emotional development as well as a rigorous Relationships and Sex Education Programme, supports our pupils to become effective British Citizens.
 We encourage a 'Growth Mindset' and actively teach children how to cope with life's challenges.

 Our curriculum follows the National Curriculum which can be found HERE.